nykevinwong/leetcode-review/interview-prep-notes/algorithm/sorting/sorting.md

 <hr>

 # Stable vs UnStable
+stable sort means never swap when two element values are considered the same. unstable sort means swap happens when two elemnets values are considered the same and this behavior changes the original ordering or relative ordering of duplicate items.

 unstable sort algorithm doesn't reserve the original/relative ordering of duplicate items. stable sort algorithm reserves the original/relative ordering of duplicate items. this makes a big difference if we store objects by duplicate keys such as names, ages and etc.